Chocolate Chip Apple Blondies

 Ingredients

-• 5-6 apples diced (any red ones work well)
+• 5-6 medium or large apples diced (any red ones work well)

 • 2 eggs